cits3007/cits3007.github.io/assets/labs/lab02-solutions.md

   CITS3007 lab 2 (week 3)&nbsp;--&nbsp;Debugging&nbsp;--&nbsp;solutions
 ---

-For this lab, from within your VM, clone the source code for the lab by running `git clone https://github.com/cits3007/lab02.git`.
+For this lab, from within your VM, download the source code for the lab from the `lab-01-code.zip` zip file.
+(You can do this by running, for instance, `wget https://cits3007.github.io/labs/lab-02-code.zip` from within the VM.)
-You can view individual files using `less` or `vim`.
+You can then unzip the file using the `unzip` command, and view individual files using `less` or `vim`.

-This lab shows how you can use the `gdb` program to inspect a running program, which will come in useful for later labs.
+This lab shows how you can use GDB (the **G**NU **D**e**b**ugger) program to inspect a running program.
+This is important for later labs, and for the unit project.
+The best way of fixing bugs in your project code will be to use GDB to step through your code and pinpoint the source of those bugs.
-(You may also be able to access a debugger through your IDE or graphical editor.[^ide-debuggers] However, it's worth learning how to use `gdb` directly, as you won't always have access to an IDE or graphical editor.)
+Often, you will also be able to access a debugger through your IDE or graphical editor.[^ide-debuggers] However, it's worth learning how to use GDB directly, as in practice, you won't always have access to an IDE or graphical editor (for instance, when debugging programs running on cloud-based virtual machines).

-[^ide-debuggers]: For instance, Eclipse and VS Code will provide a graphical interface to `gdb`.
+[^ide-debuggers]: For instance, Eclipse and VS Code will provide a graphical interface to GDB.

-## 1. `gdb` basics
+## 1. GDB basics

-`gdb`, the GNU Debugger, lets us step through compiled C (or C++) programs and examine the values of variables in the running program.
+GDB, the GNU Debugger, lets us step through compiled C (or C++) programs and examine the values of variables in the running program.

 When compiling programs we wish to debug, we need to pass the flag `-g`